 Swim with dolphins and whale watching in Tanzania, Zanzibar

-The Arab sailors called it the green island, it is actually a rainbow of colors and brilliant waters to which even the whales are unable to resist: between August and September is not difficult to see them.
+The Arab sailors called it the green island, it is actually a rainbow of colours and brilliant waters to which even the whales are unable to resist: between August and September is not difficult to see them.
 For the whale sharks instead, you should expect between December and April.

 Swim with dolphins in Marsa Alam, Egypt